millionairetai/ioff/README.md

 DATABASE DIAGRAM
 -------
-They're in scheme database folder.
+They're in scheme database_schema folder.
 1. You can use visual paradigm community to read vpp file and change something from scheme.
 2. You can view from image file directly in